 Our water system is routinely inspected by the Massachusetts Department of Environmental Protection (MassDEP).
 MassDEP inspects our system for its technical, financial, and managerial capacity to provide safe drinking water to you.
 To ensure that we provide the highest quality of water available, your water system is operated by a Massachusetts certified operator who oversees the routine operations of our system.
-As part of our ongoing commitment to you, last year we made the following improvements to our system per our Sanitary Survey performed on September 20, 2018:
+Sanitary Surveys are performed every 3 years by a MassDEP employee.
+The next sanitary survey for the North Brookfield Water Department will be performed in 2021.